Rate-Induced Tipping to Metastable Zombie Fires: Defining R-tipping due to Crossing a Quasithreshold

-A {\em regular R-tipping threshold} is a codimension-one forward-invariant repelling manifold with inflow boundary.\footnote{``Regular" means that it is embedded, orientable and normally hyperbolic.} Such a threshold is contained in the stable manifold of a {\em regular R-tipping edge state} that, in turn, is a compact invariant set with one unstable direction (not an attractor) for the future limit system; see~\cite[Def.5.1]{Wieczorek2021R},~\cite[Def.5.3]{Wieczorek2021R} and~\cite[Prop.6.4(b)]{Wieczorek2021R}.
-Crossing a regular threshold typically occurs at special isolated {\em critical rates} $r$ at which $W^{u,[r]}(\tilde{e}^-)$ enters a regular threshold and thus connects to a regular R-tipping edge state.
-Note that this behaviour is unusual for $W^{u,[r]}(\tilde{e}^-)$, which typically connects to an attractor.

-In contrast, an {\em R-tipping quasithreshold} in Definition~\ref{defn:canard} is a codimension-zero family of canards ``without head".
-Thus, crossing a quasithreshold occurs for {\em critical ranges of} $r$.
-Specifically, we expect the following behaviour across a transition from tracking to R-tipping due to crossing a quasithreshold.
-As $r$ traverses the critical range, $W^{u,[r]}(\tilde{e}^-)$ contains a canard ``without head''.
-For different values of $r$ in the critical range, $W^{u,[r]}(\tilde{e}^-)$ typically contains a different canard ``without head''.
-On the boundary of the critical range, $W^{u,[r]}(\tilde{e}^-)$ contains a maximal canard.
-Just past the critical range, $W^{u,[r]}(\tilde{e}^-)$ contains a canard ``with head'', giving R-tipping as per Definition~\ref{defn:track}(ii).
-Since a quasithreshold does not contain any regular edge states, $W^{u,[r]}(\tilde{e}^-)$ always connects to the same attractor $\tilde{e}^+$.

-To relate quasithresholds to regular thresholds, we show in Sections~\ref{sec:GW} and~\ref{sec:HSA} that if there is R-tipping due to crossing a quasithreshold in the soil-carbon model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} with $0<\epsilon\ll 1$, then $W^{u,[r]}(\tilde{e}^-)$ connects to a {\em singular R-tipping edge state} in the compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} with $\epsilon=0$.
-However, there is no guarantee that a critical range of $r$ for $0<\epsilon\ll 1$ becomes an isolated critical rate for $\epsilon=0$.
-For example, we identify the ``complicated case" in section~\ref{sec:GW3cases}, where the connection to a singular edge state for $\epsilon=0$ persists on a critical range of $r$. \end{rmk}

-To give intuition for when to expect R-tipping due to crossing a quasithreshold in system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, we extend the concept of threshold instability, introduced in~\cite[Def.4.5]{Wieczorek2021R} for regular thresholds, to quasithresholds.
-Consider phase portraits for the frozen system with $\epsilon=0$ and three different values of $T_a$ in figure~\ref{fig:thr_inst}.
-Suppose that $T_a=0^\circ$C and the system is settled at the base state $e(0)$; see Figure~\ref{fig:thr_inst}(a).
-Then, there is a special value
+To give intuition for when to expect R-tipping due to crossing a quasithreshold in the nonautonomous system~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2}, we extend the concept of threshold instability, introduced in~\cite[Def.4.5]{Wieczorek2021R} for regular thresholds, to quasithresholds.
+Consider phase portraits of the frozen system in the limit $\epsilon=0$ for three different values of $T_a$ in fig.~\ref{fig:thr_inst}.
+Suppose that $T_a=0^\circ$C and the system is settled at the base state $e(0)$; see fig.~\ref{fig:thr_inst}~(a).
+Then, there is a special value of $T_a$, derived in section 4 of the electronic appendix,